Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 ```

 This should give you an array of unique country names/strings.
 Now turn these into objects with children.

+Along the way you need to sum the total population of each country and assign that to each country object!
+The world has the population of all cities in the world, and each country should have a population that is the total population of all cities in that country!

 <details>
 <summary>